iCliniq Logo

 Healthcare providers working in the emergency department should be aware of the potential toxicity of unripe ackee fruit for early diagnosis and timely management.
 The public should be educated regarding the proper preparation of the ackee fruit to reduce the toxicity rates in areas where it is endemic.

 The nursing staff should assess the patients exposed to the casualties and immediately communicate with the clinical emergency department staff to consult the toxicologists.
-Once the disease is diagnosed, the interprofessional team of clinicians and nurses must communicate to ensure appropriate support is rendered soon.
+Once the disease is diagnosed, the interprofessional clinicians and nurses must communicate to ensure appropriate support is rendered soon.
 The nurses must monitor the patient carefully for any changes in the vital signs and immediately report to the clinical team to initiate adjustments in care.

 What Are the Complications of Ackee Poisoning?